 And they can choose to improve their knowledge in this area through an extracurricular activity (ECA).
 For our youngest students and beginners, FIS offers workshops to improve spoken language and expressions used in day-to-day life.
 More advanced learners (YCT2 – YCT6) and native speakers (with at least one Chinese-speaking parent) can attend two sessions a week to improve their writing and speaking skills.

-ADDITIONAL LANGUAGE STUDY – three hours of language lessons a week, with a choice between Mandarin, Spanish and German
+ADDITIONAL LANGUAGE STUDY – 2.5 hours of language lessons a week, with a choice between Mandarin, Spanish and German

 Students can also choose to take Latin.

 ORIENTAL SECTION (upper secondary)

 This section offers two hours of non-language subjects (History and Geography of China) taught in Mandarin.

 All international stream students in kindergarten and primary take the same language pathway.
 From lower secondary, students choose whether to study French more intensively or to discover other languages.